cookiecutter/cookiecutter-django/docs/project-generation-options.rst

     1. None
     2. `Django Compressor`_
+    3. `Gulp`_
+    4. `Webpack`_

-    3. `Gulp`_: support Bootstrap recompilation with real-time variables alteration.
+Both Gulp and Webpack support Bootstrap recompilation with real-time variables alteration.

 use_celery:
     Indicates whether the project should be configured to use Celery_.